-- The app name is a strong ranking signal in both the App Store and Google Play.
-But since the short description and screenshots do not show for general keywords in the Google Play search results, the title plays a major role in expressing what your app is about and convince users to download your app over competitors’.
+- The app name is a strong ranking signal on both the App Store and Google Play.
+But since the short description and screenshots are not shown for generic keywords in the Google Play search results, the app title plays a major role in expressing what your app is about and convince users to download your app over competitors’.

 - Apple still relies on a 100-character keyword field to decide which keywords to rank your app for.
 Google does not have such a keyword field and looks at long-tail keywords added in the title, short description, and long description.

-- The long description is an important ranking factor in Google Play, but keywords used in the long description don’t rank in the App Store.
+- The long description is an important ranking factor on Google Play, whereas keywords used in the long description don’t rank in the App Store.
 Therefore, mobile marketers should optimize their Google Play long description following SEO principles and increase the density of top-priority keywords.
 The long description in the App Store does not need to be written with keyword optimization in mind.

 - Google Play accounts for backlinks in their algorithm.
 Apple does not.

-Now that you know all about App Store Optimization ranking signals, the app store algorithms, and user search behavior, it’s time to get started and increase your organic downloads!
+Now that you know all about App Store Optimization (ASO) ranking signals, the app store algorithms, and user search behavior, it’s time to get started and increase your organic downloads!
 Have a look at the tips below to discover what to focus on first.
-Need some help crafting an ASO strategy?
-Check this article out.

-As a first step in your ASO strategy, you have to identify which apps you are competing with and what their strategy is.
+As a first step in your ASO strategy, identify which apps you are competing with and what their strategy is.
 When identifying your competition, you should not only consider direct competitors, but also apps or games competing for the same keywords in the app stores.

-Screenshot of AppTweak’s ASO Timeline feature showing the before and after screenhots of Headspace in the US App Store.
+Screenshot of AppTweak’s ASO Timeline feature showing the before and after screenshots of Headspace in the US App Store.